Yvonne has been an online writer for over eight years. Her articles focus on everything from world travel to crafts and recipes.

 Small Kitchens Are Easily Cluttered

 Our kitchen is small.
-No it’s not; it’s small by British standards, which means it’s titchy tiny.
+No, it’s not; it’s small by British standards, which means it’s titchy tiny.
 And that means we don’t have a lot of room for storage.
-That’s where a spacing saving gadget really comes in handy.
-Before buying any new gadget we have to think carefully about pros and cons.
+That’s where a space-saving gadget really comes in handy.
+Before buying any new gadget, we have to think carefully about the pros and cons.

 The key question is, “Will it get used often enough to justify the space it takes up?”

 Anything we buy has to justify its place in our kitchen—or it soon goes.

 After making a few bricks every now and then, our electronic bread-maker sat idle for months before it moved to a cupboard.
 (For those of you in the USA, we British call everything that has a door, and in which we store things, a cupboard.
 You would probably call our bread-maker’s new home a closet.)
 It has an outing to the kitchen counter every 6 months or so, and my husband still has great plans for it.